wiremock/wiremock-state-extension/README.md

 ### Error handling

 Missing Helper properties as well as unknown context properties are reported as error.
-Wiremock renders them in the field, itself, so there won't be an exception.
+WireMock renders them in the field, itself, so there won't be an exception.

 Example response with error: